snissn/onlyswaps-docusaurus/docs/v1/docs/getting-started/for-developers/backend-integration.md

 # Backend & Programmatic Swaps (Node/TypeScript)

-Goal: Kick off and monitor swaps from a backend or script using `viem` + `onlyswaps-js`.
+Goal: Kick off and monitor swaps from a backend or script using `viem` + `ONLYSwaps-js`.

 ## Prerequisites